tjarkvandemerwe/tidyprompt/README.md

 ### Adding a reasoning mode to the LLM

 Prompt wrappers may also be used to add a reasoning mode to the LLM.
-This may improve the LLM’s performance on more complex tasks.
+It is hypothesized that this could improve the LLM’s performance on more complex tasks.

 For instance, function `set_mode_chainofthought` will add chain of thought reasoning mode to the LLM.
 This wraps the base prompt within a